Tibetan Buddhism Recommendations

-The best part is about the meditation when he shows us very clear about how to change our karma via changing our habit.
-Below I will share few of his books and links where you can listen to his teachings.
+The best part is about the meditation when he shows us very clearly how to change our karma via changing our habits.
+Below I will share a few of his books and links where you can listen to his teachings.

 Few Books of Dzongsar Khyentse Rinpoche

 3. Life as a Cinema